High Fiber Foods Chart for Constipation

 What is a High Fiber Foods Chart for Constipation?

 A High Fiber Foods Chart for Constipation is a quick reference guide to foods that can help your clients reach their daily fiber goals and ease constipation symptoms.
-This handy chart is also designed to remedy constipation in the short term and spark inspiration for shopping lists, meal planning, or snack options that boost fiber.
+This handy chart is also designed to remedy especially chronic constipation in the short term and spark inspiration for shopping lists, meal planning, or snack options that boost fiber.

 To help your clients reach the recommended amount of fiber, it's essential to tailor a high fiber meal plan to their preferences, lifestyle, and overall health.
-Some examples of foods high in fiber include whole wheat pasta, sunflower seeds, chia seeds, pumpkin seeds, and other plant foods.
+Some foods high in fiber include whole wheat pasta, sunflower seeds, chia seeds, pumpkin seeds, and other plant foods.

 High Fiber Foods Chart for Constipation Template